 Are at-home microneedling devices effective?

 Consumers can buy at-home microneedling (or derma-needling) rollers over the counter.
 For best results, though, microneedling should be administered by a dermatologist using more advanced equipment.
-Your dermatologist can appropriately adjust the device depth according to the area of your skin—shorter needle depths around the eyes, nose and forehead, and longer ones to treat acne scars on the cheeks or stretch marks on the abdomen.
+Your dermatologist can appropriately adjust the device depth according to the area of your skin.
+For example, he or she can select shorter needle depths around the eyes, nose and forehead, and longer ones to treat acne scars on the cheeks or stretch marks on the abdomen.

 “These are very unlikely to have any benefit for dermal remodeling, but they may have benefits such as exfoliating the skin, which would allow topical medications to penetrate better,” says Dr. Suozzi.

 What is unique about Yale Medicine’s approach to microneedling?